 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
-Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
-The driver's primary responsibility is the safe operation of their vehicle.
-Only use cell phones and other devices not essential to the driving task when it is safe to do so.
+Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
+Your primary responsibility is the safe operation of the vehicle.
+We recommend against the use of any handheld device while driving, encourage the use of voice-operated systems when possible and that you become aware of applicable state and local laws that may affect use of electronic devices while driving.

 1. CD slot: Insert a CD, label side up.
 With the ignition on, the radio will begin to play a CD once inserted.
 With the ignition off, the CD control must be pressed before inserting the disc.
 Failure may result in damage to the CD and/or audio system.

 2. CD eject: Press to eject a CD.
-If the disc is not removed within the allotted time, the system will automatically reload the CD and begin play.
+If the disc is not removed within the allotted time, the system will automatically reload the CD and her automatically reload the CD and begin play.
 Note: The eject function will work when the ignition is turned off.

-3. BASS: Press BASS; then decrease/increase the level of bass output.
+3. BASS: Press BASS; then press ◀ SEL-TEXT ▶ to decrease/increase the level of bass output.

-TREB (Treble): Press TREB; then decrease/increase the level of treble output.
+output.
+TREB (Treble): Press TREB; then press